RezaOwliaei/rezaowliaei.github.io/.markdowns/helper_composition.md

----
-title: "Beyond the Magic: A Beginner’s Guide to Helper Functions and Composition"
-date: 2025-12-11
-category: TypeScript
-tags:
-  - Clean Code
-  - Beginners
-  - Composition
-summary: "Master the fundamentals of explicit code structure in TypeScript by exploring helper functions and composition patterns as robust alternatives to decorators."
----

 # Beyond the Magic: A Beginner’s Guide to Helper Functions and Composition

 In the world of TypeScript, features like Decorators can automate tasks behind the scenes.
 While powerful, this "magic" can sometimes be difficult to understand.
 When things break, the lack of visibility makes debugging harder.